joebell/labnotebook/README.md

 - Run build.sh to create the container (and container volumes to store data)
 - Run run.sh to run the service
 - Navigate to https://[your.ip.address]:8000
-- Click the 'Signup' link to create a new user: the first user must be named `admin`.
+- Click the 'Sign up to create a new user' link to create a new user: the first user must be named `admin`.
 Set a password.
-- After creating the user, choose 'Login as Existing User' and login as the admin user.
+- After creating the user, choose 'Login with an existing user' and login as the admin user.
 This will create the admin account, which will have administrative privliges in JupyterHub, and `sudo` privliges.
-- Subsequently new users may use the 'Signup' link to request an account and set a password.
+- Subsequently new users may use the 'Sign up' link to request an account and set a password.
 The `admin` user must approve their account via the 'Authorize Users' menu.
 See the [Native-Authenticator Documentation](https://native-authenticator.readthedocs.io/en/stable/quickstart.html#default-workflow) for details.

 ## Backing-up Data